Gudbuy T'Jane

-"Gudbuy T'Jane" is a song by the British rock band Slade, released in 1972 as the second single from their third studio album Slayed?
+"Gudbuy T'Jane" is a song by the British rock band Slade, released on 17 November 1972 as the second single from their third studio album, Slayed?
 It was written by lead vocalist Noddy Holder and bassist Jim Lea, and produced by Chas Chandler.
 It reached No. 2 in the UK, remaining in the charts for thirteen weeks.
 The song was certified UK Silver by BPI in 1973.
 In the United States, the song reached No. 68.
 It was also included on the band's 1973 compilation album Sladest.

 Background

 During 1972, Slade recorded their third studio album Slayed?, with the lead single "Mama Weer All Crazee Now" being released in August that year.
 The song topped the UK chart and "Gudbuy T'Jane" followed as a single in November, by which time Slayed? had already been released earlier in the month.
 "Gudbuy T'Jane" reached No. 2 in the UK.
 The song reached No. 1 on the New Musical Express Chart, and was also Slade's most successful single of the 1970s in the United States, where it reached No. 68.

 The idea for "Gudbuy T'Jane" came to Lea while the band were on an American tour.
 He first had the idea for the song while sitting by a pool in San Francisco, and then completed the song in the toilet on the plane flight home.
 Holder, who finished the lyrics, originally changed "Gudbuy T'Jane" to "Hello T'Jane".
 However, Lea felt his original idea sounded better.
 The titular character was based on a real-life woman who demonstrated a sex machine on an American TV show on which the band appeared.
 When recording the song, the band settled on their second take.
 They attributed the loose feel of the recording to the fact they had not played the song until the day of its recording.

 In a 1980 interview with Sounds, Lea said of the band's past hits: "I didn't even like some of those old ones.
 We all hated "Gudbuy T'Jane" when we made it.
 It was knocked up in half an hour at the end of one of our studio sessions."
 In a 1981 fan club interview, drummer Don Powell cited "Gudbuy T'Jane" as one of his favourite Slade songs.